 - What benefits are being increased (i.e., flexible working hours for young parents or sick leave for the chronically ill) on a year-over-year basis?

 4. Supplier Diversity

 Having a diverse supply chain is essential to expanding economic opportunities and creating cohesive communities.
-This can look like securing suppliers from underrepresented groups such as minority- or woman-owned enterprises and increasing financial spend in those communities.
-Benchmarking spending with suppliers can give an accurate depiction of the direction of your company’s DEI plans as well and where it currently stands.
+This can look like securing suppliers from underrepresented groups such as minority- or woman-owned enterprises and increasing financial spending in those communities.
+Benchmarking spending with suppliers can give an accurate depiction of the direction of your company’s DEI plans as well as where it currently stands.

 - The Diversity Scorecard – Routledge, Taylor & Francis Group